-Implementation Plan: In general terms, tell us how this project will be implemented.
-Ownership: [Note: It cannot be a Rotary Club, a Rotarian, or any entity controlled by the Rotary Club or its members.]
-Who will be the final owner of whatever results from this project? , , • Expenditure Plan: Item Description \$ Budget Give us an idea of the major items that you will be spending money on.
-Revenue Plan: Item Description \$ Budget Give us an idea of the major sources of income to fund this project Start/Complete Dates: Understanding that you can not start this pro receive a final award letter, when do you for When do you foresee completing this project ?
+T Implementation Plan: In general terms, tell us how this project will be implemented.
+Ownership: [Note: It cannot be a Rotary Club, a Rotarian, o controlled by the Rotary Club or its members.] r any entity Who will be the final owner of whatever results from this project? , , Expenditure Plan: Item Description \$ Budget Give us an idea of the major items that you will be spending money on.
+Revenue Plan: Item Description \$ Budget Give us an idea of the major sources of income to fund this project.
+Start/Complete Dates: Understanding that you cannot start this project receive a final award letter, when do you fores - When do you foresee completing this project?
 Rotarian Involvement: How Rotary members will be directly involved in this project - how many, how often and doing what?